-Our Child Safeguarding and Protection Handbook and Staff Code of Conduct can be found at this link.
+Our Child Safeguarding Policy can be found at this link.

 Together with parents we have a shared responsibility to educate children and to ensure a safe environment in which all children can learn and grow.
-Over the coming months ISHR will:
+ISHR will:

 Aligned with the recommendations of the International Task Force on Child Protection, we employ professional and thoughtful recruiting practices with specific attention to child protection.